bnapolitan/Zelda-Game-Brogrammers/README.md

  - 2 to use the blue candle

 ## Known Bugs
 1. Currently there are issues with wall collisions.
 If an enemy is shoved into a wall, it will become stuck, constantly changing direction every frame and not moving.
 Can also happen with projectiles if they happen to enter too far into a wall in a single frame.
+BaseLinkState.cs's MoveOutOfWall() is an example of how to fix this.
 2. Door colliders are not scaled correctly, they only take up the top left quadrant.

 ## Explanation of MouseActions and InputState